-- Category 1 – Clean water comes from a sanitary source and does not pose a significant health risk.
+- Category 1 – Clean water comes from a sanitary source and poses no significant health risk.

 - Category 2 – Gray water poses a substantial risk for sickness if consumed or even touched because it is significantly contaminated.
 This often includes toilet bowl overflows, dishwasher discharge, water from washing machines, and more.

-- Category 3 – Black water is a grossly contaminated type of water containing many types of dangerous pathogens and biohazards.
+- Category 3 – Black water is a grossly contaminated type containing many dangerous pathogens and biohazards.
 Seawater intrusion, toilet backflows, and water from rivers and streams are a few examples.
 Black water can lead to severe illness and infection.

 Step 2: Water Removal

-The next step in the restoration process is to remove standing water via water extraction.
-Standing water can continue to damage your home, causing further deterioration, so it must be removed as quickly as possible.
-Water extraction is especially important when dealing with a flooded basement as standing water in the basement leads to severe mildew and mold growth.
+The next step in the process is to remove standing water via extraction.
+Standing water can continue to cause problems for your home, causing further deterioration, so it must be removed as quickly as possible.
+Water extraction is especially important when dealing with a flooded basement, as standing water in the basement leads to severe mildew and mold growth.

 During Step 2, water is removed from the home and belongings.
 Water removal and extraction often occur between or alongside mitigation and restoration services.

-Water restoration companies use extractors to remove water during the extraction process.
-These high-powered pumps and vacuums are designed to quickly absorb all standing and surface water from your home.
+Companies use extractors to remove water during the extraction process.
+These high-powered pumps and vacuums are designed to absorb all standing and surface water from your home quickly.

 Several different types of extractors may be used to remove water, including: